muhme/joomla-branches-tester/README.md

    ```
 5. If you encounter problems after running `scripts/create` multiple times,
    try using the `no-cache` option to force a fresh build of the containers.
 6. Always use the latest version of Docker software.
+And I mean it – do it, I’m not joking here!
-7. If you need to cancel a running script, send an interrupt by pressing <Ctrl> + <C> together.
+7. If you need to cancel a running script, send an interrupt by pressing \<Ctrl\> + \<C\> together.
    You may need to press the keys multiple times to fully stop the process.
 8. Open an [issue](../../issues).